 - Three PM{2.5} modules (1A, 2B, 3C).
 Each module measures 16 inches by 12 inches by 7 inches and weighs 40 pounds.
 A schematic of a PM{2.5} module with the cover open is shown in Figure 3. - One PM10 Module (4D).
-This module is the same as a PM{2.5} module, except the inlet and cyclone are replaced by a commercial PM10 inlet. - Four vacuum pumps to provide air flow through the filters.
+This module is the same as a PM{2.5} module, except the internal components are rearranged to remove the cyclone and the inlet is replaced by a commercial PM10 impaction inlet. - Four vacuum pumps to provide air flow through the filters.
 Each pump measures 12 inches by 7 inches by 9 inches, weighs 25 pounds, and draws about 3.2 amperes of power at 120 volts.
 The pumps will generally be on the floor of the shelter or in a closed compartment for outdoor stands.
 The complete sampler requires 120-volt, 60-hertz AC power on two 20-ampere circuits. - An additional module (at selected sites) for quality assurance.
 Additional modules will require additional vacuum pumps rather than the standard four.